Kenyatta takes early lead as Kenya counts votes

 But the group's spokesman denied responsibility and said it only sought change by peaceful means.

-Kenya's neighbors have been watching nervously, after their economies suffered five years ago when violence shut down regional trade routes.
+Kenya's neighbours have been watching nervously, after their economies suffered five years ago when violence shut down regional trade routes.

 To try to prevent a repeat of the contested outcome that sparked the violence after the December 2007 vote, a new, broadly respected election commission is using more technology to prevent fraud, speed up counting and increase transparency.